formkiq/docs.formkiq.com/docs/pro-and-enterprise/modules/enhanced-fulltext-document-search.md

 ![Kibana Console](./img/opensearch-kibana-console.png)

 The URL to access the Kibana console can be found on the `AWS OpenSearch Console page` under the `OpenSearch Dashboards URL`.
-This URL will not be publicly accessible as Opensearch should be deployed to a private subnet to ensure not anyone can get access.
+This URL will not be publicly accessible as OpenSearch should be deployed to a private subnet to ensure not anyone can get access.

 Clicking the `OpenSearch Dashboards URL` will open the Kibana login dialog.